 During the floods, the roar of the little Fergies could be heard 24 hours a day as volunteers patched and built crumbling and new levee banks to fortify Wentworth from the rising waters.

-An earlier monument to the town saving Fergies was erected at the corner of Adelaide and Darling Streets in Wentworth in 1959 and still remains there to this day.
+An earlier monument to the town saving Fergies was erected in the roundabout of Adelaide and Adams Streets in Wentworth in 1959 and still remains there to this day.